spencerkclark/dedalus-on-gaea/README.md

 ```

 ## Running `dedalus` on Gaea
-Rather than `mpiexec`, cray machines use the `aprun` command to submit MPI
+Rather than `mpiexec`, Cray machines use the `aprun` command to submit MPI
 jobs.
 To interactively run one of the `dedalus` example scripts to test things
 out, start an interactive job via:
 ```